apache/incubator-retired-amaterasu/docs/docs/frameworks.md

 ```
 repo
 +-- deps/
-|   +-- requirements.txt <-- This is the place for defining dependencies
+|   +-- requirements.txt <-- This is the place where you define python dependendencies
 +-- env/
 |   +-- dev/
 |   |   +-- job.yaml